ghostrunner-0/CLASS-12-LAB-WORKS/SQL-api/A.	Database-practical-session-1-api/questions.md

-# Lab questions for SQL
+# Lab questions for practical session 1

 a)	Create a database named ‘EMPLOYEE’.